Furnace Repair Flint

 • Banging or popping: Could be due to dirty burners, delayed ignition, or expanding ducts.

-• Clicking: May be caused by a faulty igniter, control board, or other electrical components.
-If the clicking sound is persistent, it is best to contact an HVAC technician.
+• Clicking: Could be caused by a faulty igniter, control board, or other electrical components.
+Electrical issues can be hazardous, so contact a professional.

 Addressing the issue early can often save you from a larger expense later.